Landlord Mortgage – Key Definitions

 Loan To Value (LTV)

-A minority of mortgage lenders use a landlord’s personal income as a basis for assessing the affordability of a buy-to-let mortgage.
+A minority of landlord mortgage lenders use a landlord’s personal income as a basis for assessing the affordability of a buy-to-let mortgage.
 To do this they take a landlord’s personal income and multiply it by their chosen multiple, say 3.5 to give them a figure for the maximum advance that they will consider on a buy-to-let investment property.

 BTL lenders frequently also allow a 2nd salary to be included by the borrower.
 This is then assessed on a lower income multiple.
 Couples are also given the option to be assessed on their joint income.